-- Adhere to the "people and process before technology" approach by ensuring that data governance accountabilities and processes are well-defined before they are automated with technologies.
-Assess the current state technical capabilities and architecture of the organisation - and identify and prioritise focus areas for improvement and automation.
-When selecting technologies to support data governance efforts, agencies - When selecting technologies to support data governance efforts, agencies should consider: - Is it open source, scalable, and easy to integrate with the organisations existing culture and business processes? - Does it meet government standards regarding data sovereignty, privacy, and cyber security? - Can it identify and track common create, read, update and delete activities for data elements? - o Can it provide effective data quality management (i.e. rules, profiling, reporting)? - o Can it perform data movement, data lineage views, and positioning? - Does it provide metadata support for document information security classification and data lifecycle management? - Does it assign and manage governance roles and responsibilities? - Does it define and monitor service-level agreements, issues and activity statuses? - Can you define and manage data management workflows and track progress of data governance activities? - Can you monitor business strategies and plans, and calculate the business value of data?
+- Adhere to the "people and process before technology" approach by ensuring that data governance processes are well-defined before they are automated with technologies. - Assess the current state technical capabilities and architecture of the organisation and identify and prioritise focus areas for improvement and automation. - When selecting technologies to support data governance efforts, agencies should consider: - Is it open source, scalable, and easy to integrate with the organisation's existing business processes? - Does it meet government standards regarding data sovereignty, privacy, and cyber security? - Can it provide effective data quality management (i.e. rules, profiling, reporting)? - Does it provide metadata support for document information security classification and data lifecycle management? - o Does it assign and manage data governance roles and responsibilities? - Can you define and manage data management workflows and track progress of data governance activities? - Gain buy-in from the intended users of the technology before implementing it.
+For a data governance tool to be effective, the staff using it must believe in the business value of the tool. - Ensure the implementation of the tool is accompanied by education, training, documentation and technical support. - □ Ensure ongoing monitoring and maintenance of tools.